-In preparing these consolidated financial statements, management has made judgements and estimates that affect the application of the Group's accounting policies and the reported amounts of assets, liabilities, income and expenses.
-Actual results may differ from these
+In preparing these consolidated financial statements, management has made judgements and estimates about the future, including climate-related risks and opportunities, that affect the application of the Group's accounting policies and the reported amounts of assets, liabilities, income and expenses.
+Actual results may differ from these estimates.

-Estimates and underlying assumptions are reviewed on an ongoing basis.
+Estimates and underlying assumptions are reviewed on an ongoing basis and are consistent with the Group's risk management and climate-related commitments where appropriate.
 Revisions to estimates are recognised prospectively.